Dan-Boat/Data_science_projects/README.md

 # Exp.AI.ML
 Consist of various machine learning and Al projects at the experimental stage.
+The motive is to try simple ML projects before integrating them on the bigger scale.
+The implementation are heavily based on [scikit-learn](www.scikit-learn.org), [tensorflow](www.tensorflow.org) and [Keras](https://keras.io/)

 ## 1. Stacked_ensemble
 Demonstrate how to use integrated or separate stacking ensemble model for different Multi-Layer Perceptron model for simple multi-class classification probelm.
 The notebook uses